European Centre for Disease Prevention and Control: Member states

 In addition to the member states of the union, three members of the European Economic Area also participate in the ECDC network: Iceland, Liechtenstein, Norway.

 The United Kingdom benefited from the ECDC during the Brexit transition period from February 1 to December 31, 2020.

 COVID-19

-During the COVID-19 pandemic, involved in the European Union response to the COVID-19 pandemic the ECDC published data related to COVID-19 such as number of people affected in the European Union.
+During the COVID-19 pandemic, involved in the European Union response to the COVID-19 pandemic the ECDC published data related to COVID-19 such as the number of people affected in the European Union.